For Nathan Chen, the Olympics are no longer about fear. He’s in Beijing for the joy.

 Arutyunyan has another story, one he says explains everything about determination and drive.
 When Chen was about 13 or 14, he got food poisoning right before a major competition and was vomiting in the hotel.

 “You know how people get gray when they are sick?”
-Arutunyan recalls.
+Arutyunyan recalls.
 “He was not gray; he was green.”

 That night, Arutyunyan stood beside the rink, begging Chen not to throw up on the ice but clutching a bucket just in case.
 Chen wound up winning.